jtkovacs/jtkovacs.github.io/refs/tocs/information-architecture_TOC.md

 ### 1.2.2.
 Searching, browsing, & navigating

 To retrieve information, users engage with information systems by:

 - **SEARCHING** for a specific piece of information; this is the concern of back-end IA.
 Simultaneous search of multiple information systems is called metasearching, broadcast searching, cross-database searching, federated searching, and parallel searching.

 - **BROWSING** a collection of information; this is the concern of front-end IA, with the goal of intuitive user interfaces and navigational structures.
 Browsing is "quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects" Hjørland (2011); "visually scanning through organized collections of representations of content objects" (ANSI/NISO Z39.19-2005, p.
 157).

     - **NAVIGATION** is related to browsing, but has implications of (1) traversing a website (2) via "pre-established links or relationships" (ANSI/NISO Z39.19-2005, p.
 162).

 # 2. What is information architecture?

 Rosenfeld, Morville, and Arango (2015) say that IA aims to facilitate both the finding and understanding of information.
-The "finding" dimension of IA is information retrieval, the legacy of library science; the "understanding" dimension comes via Richard Saul Wurman, who focused on making complex systems intelligible through visualization.
+The "finding" dimension of IA is information retrieval, the legacy of library science; the "understanding" dimension comes via Richard Saul Wurman, who focused on making complex systems intelligible through structured presentation, visualization, etc.

 ## 2.1.
 Must information be organized?